 This command sets the maximum privilege level for the Cipher Suite that is identified by the <set-selector>.
-Standard Cipher Suite IDs are defined in the IPMI specification version 2.0, section 22.15.2 and are in the range from 0 to 14.
+Standard Cipher Suite IDs are defined in the IPMI 2.0 specification, section 22.15.2 and are in the range from 0 to 14.
 The parameter <value> specifies the desired maximum privilege level.